connectingLandscapes/cola/README.md

 ## Installing the package
 It's required to install several components (once).
-The srtucture of this software is:
+The structure of this software is:
 - R as the base.
-Have you Rtool already? https://cran.r-project.org/bin/windows/Rtools/
+Have you Rtools already? https://cran.r-project.org/bin/windows/Rtools/
 - Python as the engine
 - Miniconda (conda) environment as the package containing all python dependencies
 - R shiny for the dashboard Decision support system.